CalmDownVal/signal/readme.md

 ES6 Map is only available in newer JS environments.
 Maps should only be preferred when dealing with *a lot* of `on` and `off` calls and infrequent invocations, as they provide a significant boost in such cases.
-Otherwise maps have have a larger memory footprint, significantly decrease the performance of creating new signal instances and slightly reduce the performance of triggering them.
+Otherwise maps have a larger memory footprint, significantly decrease the performance of creating new signal instances and slightly reduce the performance of triggering them.